Get App

 4. What are the things to avoid on Sankranti?

-5. Which God is Worshipped on Makar Sankranti?
+5. Which God is worshipped on Makar Sankranti?

 The Makar Sankranti festival is about offering prayers and seeking blessings from the Sun God, Lord Surya.
 However, in Punjab, during the Maghi festival, people also offer gratitude to Lord Agni, fire God.